 Wildfire Evacuation Plan

-Evacuation Staging Areas - Evacuation Staging Areas are designated areas that are designed to receive initial evacuees from the district being evacuated.
-These are safe zones where evacuees may stage and will be safe to stay while the fire passes.
+Temporary Refuge Areas - Temporary Refuge Areas (TRAs) are designated areas that are designed to receive initial evacuees during a evacuation.
+These are safe zones where evacuees may Temporarily stage and will be safe to stay while the fire passes.
 Evacuees may be processed and/or may be directed to proceed to a Red Cross Center.

 □ Three Rivers Day Use Area (Click for Map)